seaflow-uw/popcycle/README.md

 filterevt.py -h
 ```

+To test this script with the example data used in this README, use the value saved in `evt.dir` as the `--evt_dir` argument to `filterevt.py`.

 If you go this route skip ahead to the section on Gating.
+Otherwise, continue on to learn how to filter particles in R.

 ### Configure filter parameters
 Set parameters for filtration and filter raw data to create OPP.
 In most cases it's sufficient to use default parameters.